 The Mayor thanked him, and then the commemorative plaque was presented and its text was read.

 It was read by the President of Dim.
 Council Mr. Raftopoulos, who along with the Municipality, thanked the Kamhi and Jakobi families for the donation.

-The ceremony closed with the National Anthem of Israel, played by seven-year-old Ori, Avi’s little son with a trumpet, and sung by the whole family, while the entire amphitheater stood in reverence.
+The ceremony closed with the National Anthem of Israel, played by trumpet by seven-year-old Ori, one of Rivka’s grandchildren, and sung by the whole family, while the entire amphitheater stood in reverence.

 In general, the whole event (visits to the places of that time, and the opening ceremony) took place in an emotionally charged atmosphere, which was very human and moving.
 Both the June 6 and September 6 visits have been videotaped by a professional filmmaker and when the various shots are edited into a single documentary, it will be released in Israel and here.
 Also, a small book has been written in Hebrew with the history and other memories of the family from those years, which will be translated into Greek and published.